ex0nuss/Remote-Wake-Sleep-On-LAN-Docker/README.md

 >PC of Mark | 24:00:dd:5a:21:04 | 192.168.1.146
 >PC of John | 59:3c:45:3c:30:f6 | 192.168.1.177

-Now you just format them in an array.
+Now you just format the table in an array.
 >```
 >      - RWSOLS_COMPUTER_NAME="PC of Mark","PC of John"
 >      - RWSOLS_COMPUTER_MAC="24:00:dd:5a:21:04","59:3c:45:3c:30:f6"